Martin Keen On Designing the Locus Workstation

 The new work configuration increased Martin’s focus and productivity, but now more and more of his design time was spent sketching the ideal adjustable standing desk and seat that were taking shape in his mind.
 Twelve years, four hundred and fifty-six drawings, forty-two scale models and twenty working prototypes later, his next company was ready to change the way we work.
 “The guiding thought for me was that humans evolved to be upright,” explains Martin.
 “Why did we even begin sitting in the first place?
 Why do we continue to impose this unhealthy posture on ourselves in our work environments where we spend the bulk of our waking hours?
 As I considered these questions, and coaxed what would become the Locus Workstation into being, I realized I wanted my work to focus on designs that encourage this upright lifestyle.”

-To that end, Martin and his wife Mary incorporated the business Focal Upright Furniture, and introduced the Locus Workstation, an ergonomic standing desk and seat, at the May 2012 International Contemporary Furniture Fair in New York City.
+To that end Martin and his wife Mary incorporated the business Focal Upright Furniture, and introduced the Locus Workstation, an ergonomic standing desk and seat, at the May 2012 International Contemporary Furniture Fair in New York City.
 By December 2012, the Locus Workstation had won the ErgoExpo award for best new product.
 From there, the Upright Revolution has ignited across the country and beyond, receiving rave reviews from users and media outlets alike.
 Most recently, Inc. Magazine awarded Focal with their Best in Class Design Award.